 Defended a major insurance company in a class action lawsuit alleging improper first party catastrophe claims handling.
 Successfully defeated the plaintiffs' motion for class certification after an evidentiary bench trial.

-Represents a commercial loan servicer in foreclosure proceedings for large commercial properties throughout southern Louisiana.
+Represented a commercial loan servicer in foreclosure proceedings for large commercial properties throughout southern Louisiana.

-Represents a lender to enforce security interests and post-default remedies in Louisiana-based equipment.
+Represented a lender to enforce security interests and post-default remedies in Louisiana-based equipment.